MicrosoftDocs/Azure-RMSDocs/mip/develop/reference/class_mip_fileprofile_observer.md

-public virtual void OnDeleteEngineSuccess(const std::shared_ptr<void>& context)  |  Called when an engine was deleted successfully. public virtual void OnDeleteEngineFailure(const std::exception_ptr& error, const std::shared_ptr<void>& context)  |  Called when deleting an engine caused an error. public virtual void OnPolicyChanged(const std::string& engineId)  |  Called when the policy has changed for the engine with the given ID. protected Observer()  | _Not yet documented._
+public virtual void OnDeleteEngineSuccess(const std::shared_ptr<void>& context)  |  Called when an engine was deleted successfully. public virtual void OnDeleteEngineFailure(const std::exception_ptr& error, const std::shared_ptr<void>& context)  |  Called when deleting an engine caused an error. public virtual void OnPolicyChanged(const std::string& engineId)  |  Called when the policy has changed for the engine with the given ID. public virtual void OnAddPolicyEngineStarting(bool requiresPolicyFetch)  |  Called prior to engine creation to describe whether or not the policy engine's policy data must be fetched from the server or whether it can be created from locally cached data. protected Observer()  | _Not yet documented._

 ## Members